 User lists, IDs and other security related information must be given the highest security classification and stored in a secure manner.
-These records will be reviewed by the DSL at regular intervals.
+These records will be reviewed by Online Safety member of the Management Committee at regular intervals.

 5. Electronic Communications